UAlbertaALTLab/morphodict/docs/dictionary-data.md

     features.

-  - The `fstLemma` field, an optional string, is the FST lemma to use when generating paradigm tables.
+  - The `fstLemma` field, an optional string, is the FST lemma to use when generating dynamic paradigm tables for unanalyzable forms in dictionaries that support that.
+It must not be specified when there is also an `analysis` field.

-    To be clear: the FST lemma is the thing that gets plugged into a paradigm layout template to generate associated wordforms.
+    To be clear on the concept that we’re talking about: the FST lemma is the thing that gets plugged into a paradigm layout template to generate associated wordforms.
 For example, if the head is `nîminâniwan` with FST analysis `nîmiw+V+AI+Ind+X`, then the FST lemma is `nîmiw`.
 If the head is `nimîw` with the FST analysis `nimîw+V+AI+Ind+3Sg`, then the FST lemma is `nimîw`, which is the same as the head.

-    Normally the FST lemma is included as part of the `analysis`, so this field may only be specified on entries without an analysis.
+    Normally the FST lemma is included as part of the `analysis`, and the code can retrieve the conceptual FST lemma from that `analysis`, so the separate `fstLemma` field is redundant and should not be explicitly included.

-    This is useful when it’s desired to have the citation form of an entry be a stem or other unanalyzable form, while still displaying dynamic paradigms for it.
-For example, in Arapaho, one entry has the non-analyzable stem `níhooyóó-` as a head, with `fstLemma` specified as `nihooyoo` in the importjson for paradigm table generation to work.
+    However, sometimes it is desirable to have a dictionary entry that is not analyzable but for which dynamic paradigms should be displayed.
+For example, in Arapaho, one entry has the non-analyzable stem `níhooyóó-` as a head, which should display dynamic paradigms using the FST lemma `nihooyoo`.
+Therefore, that is precisely what the `fstLemma` field for this entry contains.

+    In that case of dynamic paradigms for non-analyzable `head` entries, and only in that case, is this field useful.

     This field is only supported for languages with the `MORPHODICT_ENABLE_FST_LEMMA_SUPPORT` setting enabled, which is
     currently only Arapaho.

+Note that the only strictly required fields are `head`, `slug`, and `senses`.
+If no other fields are supplied, morphodict will still work, but many interesting and useful features of morphodict will not; you will essentially have a static dictionary application.

 #### formOf entries